-- The bug assumption for the path testing strategies is that something has gone wrong with the software that makes it take a different path than intended. - As an example "GOTO X" where "GOTO Y" had been intended. - Structured programming languages prevent many of the bugs targeted by path testing: as a consequence the effectiveness for path testing for these languages is reduced and for old code in COBOL, ALP, FORTRAN and Basic, the path testing is indispensable.
+- The bug assumption for the path testing strategies is that something has gone wrong with the software that makes it take a different path than intended. - As an example "GOTO X" where "GOTO Y" had been intended. - Structured programming languages prevent many of the bugs targeted by path testing: as a consequence the effectiveness for path testing for these languages is reduced and for old code in COBOL, ALP, FORTRAN and Basic, the path testing is indiapensable

-CONTROL FLOW GRAPHS:
+CONTROL FLOW GRAPHS

 - The control flow graph is a graphical representation of a program's control structure.
-It uses the elements named process blocks, decisions, and junctions. - The flow graph is similar to the earlier flowchart, with which it is not to be confused. - Flow Graph Elements: A flow graph contains four different types of elements.
+It is the elements named process blocks, decreases, and junctions - The flow graph is similar to the earlier flowchart, with which it is not to be confused. - Flow Graph Elements: A flow graph contains four different types of elements.

-(1) Process Block (2) Decisions (3) Junctions (4) Case Statements
+(1) ProcessBlock (2) Decisions (3) Junctions (4) Case Statements

-1. Process Block:
+1. Proces Block:

-A process block is a sequence of program statements uninterrupted by either decisions or junctions.
+A process block is a sequence of program statements uninterruleed by either decisions or functions.